 - Punny Name: In the original French, his name sounds like "zut", making Haddock think he's being difficult when he's actually introducing himself.
 In the English translation, Haddock misunderstands the name as a rude command to "scoot".

-- Remember the New Guy: He's not an example in the comics, but the animated series changes the dialogue in his first meeting with Tintin and Haddock for no apparent reason so that Tintin already somehow knows his name.
+- Remember the New Guy: He's not an example in the comics, but the English dub of the animated series changes the dialogue in his first meeting with Tintin and Haddock for no apparent reason so that Tintin already somehow knows his name.

 Oliveira da Figueira